 Examples of Quick CX Wins, Thanks to a CX Punch List

 - Stop the duplicate mailing – send the new business welcome letter from salesperson only.

-- Get phone number on mobile home page of site.
+- Get a click-to-call phone number on mobile home page of site.

 - Correct typo on invoices.